claresudbery/clare-wiki-ably/pages/organising/tips/tech/install-mac.md

 * Set Chrome up
     * Pin Chrome to Dock
     * Sync Chrome with Made Tech gmail account (pw needed)
-    * Sync Chrome with claresudbery gmail account (pw needed)
+    * Sync Chrome with personal gmail account (pw needed)
 * Set Slack up
     * Start the Slack app and you'll be redirected to the browser
     * Add Slack to Login (so it starts every time you start laptop):